 Dag and Sofita exchanged knowing glances; Hako’s kerma, likely a bizzie, seemed desperate to discourage her zaxiridoe from leaving the mainland.

-There were over thirty thousand humans between the poles.
-Their species nearly died out in the years following the Yosemite eruption.
+Sofita had encountered a few incidents of inbreeding, typically among those isolated at sea, while cannibalism remained rare.
+Over thirty thousand humans lived between the poles, nearly dying out in the years following the Yosemite eruption.
 Before that, they’d endured a drastic culling by the Eros Impact Event.